 You will love these atypical file folder activities for students with autism!
 File folder activities are typically used in preschool and special education classrooms to teach matching.
 They are also great for independent work tasks.
 That got me thinking.
 Why can’t this familiar file folder activity set up be used to teach language skills to students with autism?

 And language with play is even better!
-So I took some of the sentences activities I was already using and figured out how to make it visually apparent on a file folder.
+So I took some of the sentence-building activities I was already using and figured out how to make them visually apparent on a file folder.

 Can your students with autism play in simple sequential patterns, such as placing a figure in a car and pushing it?
 Or can they put a car on a garage toy and make it go down the ramp?
 Then they should have the language to talk about it!
 Do they?

 Language-based file folder activities are a great method for teaching your students with autism because It helps them produce basic sentences.
 Then they can tell about their preferred activities or communicate about school trips and family outings.
 So give it a try with your verbally limited students and AAC users.

 How do I get started making my own file folder activities for sentence building and play skills?